ChangelogBook a demoSign up

 Overview

-Agents operate entirely within the inputs and rules you define, they don’t create new content or act on their own.
+Agents operate entirely within the inputs and rules you define.
+They don't create new content or act outside your configuration.

 How agents work

-3. Deliver — Send through your connected destinations (Braze, SFMC, Iterable, and others)
+3. Deliver — Send through your connected destinations (Braze, Iterable, Salesforce Marketing Cloud).

 AID Overview